 Gilad Atzmon Biography (Wikipedia)

-Gilad Atzmon (Hebrew: גלעד עצמון; born 9 June 1963) is an Israeli-born British jazz saxophonist, novelist, political activist and writer.
+Gilad Atzmon (Hebrew: גלעד עצמון; born 9 June 1963) is a British jazz saxophonist, novelist, political activist and writer, originally from Israel.

 Atzmon's album Exile was BBC jazz album of the year in 2003.
 Playing over 100 dates a year, he has been called "surely the hardest-gigging man in British jazz."
 His albums, of which he has recorded 15 as of 2016, often explore the music of the Middle East and political themes.
 He has described himself as a "devoted political artist."